 - Severe flu infection can result because diabetes can cause your immune system to be weaker.

 - Your blood sugar levels may fluctuate.
-Sometimes when you are sick, you may not feel like eating, which can cause your blood sugar levels to go up and down.
-And being sick with the flu can increase your blood sugar levels.
+Sometimes when you are sick, you may not feel like eating, which can cause your blood sugar levels to go down.
+And being sick with an infection like the flu can increase your blood sugar levels.

 People with diabetes aren't the only ones who are at high risk for flu complications and severe infection.
 People with asthma, heart disease, weakened immune systems, and many others with chronic medical conditions are also at risk.
 Are you at risk for flu complications?

 There are a few steps you can take to protect yourself from the flu:

 - Wash your hands properly (at least 20 seconds with soap and water) and frequently.
 If you don't have any soap or water nearby, you can use an alcohol-based hand sanitizer.

 - Avoid crowds and stay home if you think you have the flu.

 - Cough and sneeze into your arm (not your hand!).